 Call her old school, but Fagell still sees value in the traditional liberal arts educational model.
 “If they’re 100 percent sure they want to be a speech pathologist or a nurse, you’re going to have to find a school with a pre-professional program,” she says.
 “Liberal arts schools aren’t going to offer that major.
 That being said, they can still pursue any of those fields even if you go to a liberal arts college.”

-8. Remember, They’re Going to Change Their Minds
+Remember, Your Kids Are Going to Change Their Minds

 “Don’t expect a return on your investment.
 Kids’ interests will shift and change with every developmental stage and exposure, so by giving them the freedom to explore, the more likely they’ll explore different careers,” says Fagell.
 “If parents choose to devote extensive time to an activity, and later on the child doesn’t have an interest in it or needs a break, parents feel like they’ve invested so much time and money that they can’t pull back.
 That’s not fair to the kid.”